 - In the stroke settings, set spacing to 0 and streamline to max.
-This creates a smooth brush.
-If you want your brush to look more natural, you can set this lower.
+This creates a really smooth brush.
+If you want your brush to draw more naturally, you can set streaming lower.

 - Skip down to the Apple pencil settings and change opacity to 0.

 You might be interested in printable lettering worksheets to use with your iPad.